-- 1. Master's degree (36 hours); Eligibility for transfer of master's credits will be determined by Associate Dean for Academic Affairs.
+1 Master's degree (36 hours); Eligibility for transfer of master's credits will be determined by Program Director.

 - 2. Cognates (6)

 - a.
 Leadership in Educational Organizations; or Legal Issues in Education

 - b.
 Academic Integrity

 - 3. Research Tools (9-12)

 - a.
 Students must demonstrate expertise in both qualitative and quantitative research methods.
 Students should have multiple experiences in designing, conducting, interpreting, and communicating research.
 Research tools should also include educational measurements and evaluation, computer-assisted analysis, and research methodologies.

-- 4. Major Study (18 hours minimum.
+4. Major Study (18 hours minimum.
 It is understood that some students may need more than 18 hours to achieve outcomes.)

 - a.
 Education coursework

-- Teaching and Learning Theories

-- Curriculum Design and Program Planning

-- Teaching and Learning Concepts

-- Assessment & Evaluation Strategies for Educators
+- Teaching and Learning Theories Curriculum Design and Program Planning Teaching and Learning Concepts Assessment & Evaluation Strategies for Educators Teaching Strategies and Technology Teaching and Learning Practicum Dissertation Readings Seminar in Doctoral Studies

-- Dissertation Readings

-- Seminar in Doctoral Studies

 - b.
 Research Proposal